JeremyFan/es6-data-structures-and-algorithms/README.md

 # ES6 Data Structures and Algorithms

-Learning javascript data structures and algorithms with ECMAScript 6.
+Learning data structures and algorithms with ECMAScript 6.

+Based on this book: *Learn JavaScript Data Structure and Algorithms*.